jvacek/django-traceback-in-sql/README.md

 - **Multiple Interfaces**: Available as a function-based context manager, class-based context manager, or decorator
 - **Test Compatible**: Works seamlessly with Django's `assertNumQueries` and other test utilities
 - **Stacktrace Filtering**: Focuses on application code by filtering out framework/library frames
+- **More tests than code**: Tested on Python 3.9—3.13, Django 4.2 and 5.2, with SQLite, PostgreSQL, and MySQL as databases

 ## Usage